xufuture/qserv/doc/source/admin/configuration.rst

 Qserv installation procedure consists of next steps :

-- download, build and install using eups,
+- download, build and install Qserv using eups,
-- configuration.
+- configure Qserv.

-The goal is to have a modular procedure in order to ease evolution and maintenance.
+The goal is to have a modular procedure in order to ease future evolutions and maintenance.
-That's why Qserv configuration procedure must be as independant as possible of other steps, and of eups.
+That's why Qserv configuration procedure must be as independant as possible of eups and other steps eups.

 Approach
 ========

-eups install directory must only contains immutable data like binaries.
+eups install directory must only contains immutable data like, for example, binaries.
 That's why Qserv configuration tool create a separate directory which contains :

 - configuration files and data,